fefo26/learngit/README.md

-#this repository is ussed to learn git
+#this repository is used to learn git